Pausanias Analysis

 English Translation

-The remaining road is narrower than the one previously described, and leads through Mount Artemision.
-I previously mentioned this mountain as having a temple and statue of Artemis, and also the sources of the Inachos.
-As the Inachos flows down along the road through the mountain, it forms the boundary between the lands of the Argives and the Mantineans.
+The remaining road is narrower than the one previously described, and leads through Mount Artemisium.
+I previously mentioned this mountain as having a temple and statue of Artemis, and also the sources of the Inachus.
+As the Inachus flows down along the road through the mountain, it forms the boundary between the lands of the Argives and the Mantineans.
 But from the point at which the water diverges from the road, it descends exclusively through Argive territory.
-Therefore, from this place onward, Aischylos, among others, calls the Inachos an Argive river.
+Therefore, from this place onward, Aeschylus, among others, calls the Inachus an Argive river.

 Proper Nouns